raphaelsaunier/jsromandie-angular-ember/slides/00-index/what-this-presentation-is-and-isnt.md

 ### 2) In-depth presentation

 - Both frameworks are relatively extensive
-- We could do entire presentations on individual components
+- We could do entire presentations on each of their individual modules

 <aside data-markdown class="notes">
   Raph: Dans le cas d'Ember, on pourrait donner des présentations d'une heure sur: